AYAXGVLVI5/datacleaningprojectcoursera1/README.md

 * t,m : the name can begin in t or m if the measurement is either in the time domain or in the frequency domain
 * jerk : represent the measurement of the derivative of the acceleration
 * mag: magnitude of the measurement
-* angle: angle of the measurement
+* angle: angle between vectors of the measurement

+Names are very similar to the raw data, taking out parenthesis and hypens, and converting uppercase to lower case for convenience and tidyness.
+For more information regarding names please refer to the file features_info made by the creator of the raw data.